 There are three ways that we can work together.
 I offer injection training in person at your home, over the telephone or by video chat – however you are most comfortable.

-If at any point, you would like a refresher or some additional training, call your OCM and they will be able to help coordinate a Nurse Trainer for you.
+If at any point, you would like a refresher or some additional training, call your OCM and they will be able to help coordinate with a Nurse Trainer for you.

 Here’s a look at what to expect, step by step, along the growth journey.